 In hindsight, I see how I perceived perfectionism as a “good” thing, without realizing that it was not allowing me to just create and enjoy the process.
 I now know perfectionism comes from a place of fear.
 Being able to let go of the desire to be perfect in more ways than one has allowed me to enjoy the creative process and to find my true artistic style.
 I love embracing the imperfections in my art because it feels so real and personal.
 Not everyone may like it, and I accept that.
 Is fear holding you back from reaching towards your potential?
 Creatively, in your career, or in your personal life?

 Thanks for following along, I am so happy (but also pretty vulnerable) sharing this blog with you!

-p.s. if you want to receive my monthly newsletter and be the first to know about future blog posts, new products and just an update on what i’m up to – you can sign up here!
+p.s. subscribe here and be the first to know about new products & designs, and just an update on what i’m up to – you can sign up here!sign me up!